 In all instances, CoST IS will be available to provide support and advice whilst the application is being developed.
-A pro-forma application is available on the CoST website to help structure your application.
+Once you have contacted us to express interest in the first instance, a pro-forma application is available on the CoST website to help structure your application.
 Applications should be addressed to the Chair of the CoST Board and submitted to CoST@infrastructuretransparency.org.